April Walking Tours

 Azaleas and shrubs lined the sidewalk leading up to the front door.

-Only five homes are remaining from the antebellum period.
-Between 1908 and 1939, such as the American Four Squares, bungalows, cottages, some Tudor Revival, and some Colonial Revival.
-The Neoclassical style First Methodist Church was built in 1925 and a hospital was built but later turned into apartments.
+Only five homes remain from the antebellum period, between 1908 and 1939, including the American Four Squares, bungalows, cottages, some Tudor Revival, and some Colonial Revival styles.
+The Neoclassical style First Methodist Church was built in 1925, and a hospital was constructed, which later became a district.

 George S. Houston/Home/The Houston Memorial Library